Scroll down for information on:

 - Program booklets for colleges and universities are available for sign-out in the Guidance Office.
 Students can also pick up their own copies on College and University Information Days or order through college and university websites.
 Check websites for the most current information.

-- This year’s University Fair is being held at I.E. Weldon on the afternoon of Oct.
-27, 2016.
+- This year’s University Information Program will be held at St. Thomas Aquinas on the afternoon of Nov.
+9, 2017.
+Representatives from Ontario Universities will be available to provide information and answer questions.
 Additional details will be posted and announced regarding dismissal from class for this event.

-- Many University representatives will be visiting Weldon for lunch sessions.
+- Many University and College representatives will be visiting Weldon for lunch sessions.
 See the schedule posted in classrooms and in Guidance for further details.
-Durham, Fleming, Centennial, Georgian, and Humber College representatives are also scheduled for lunch sessions.

 - Co-op Teachers and Guidance Counsellors can provide additional information about Apprenticeships.
 College Information Day is also a useful resource for students on this pathway.